plangrid/flask-rebar/docs/quickstart/basics.rst

 ``method`` is the HTTP method that the handler will accept.
 To register multiple methods for a single handler function, decorate the function multiple times.

-``marshal_schemas`` is a Marshmallow schema that will be used marshal the return value of the function. `marshmallow.Schema.dump <http://marshmallow.readthedocs.io/en/latest/api_reference.html#marshmallow.Schema.dump>`_ will be called on the return value. ``marshal_schemas`` can also be a dictionary mapping status codes to Marshmallow schemas - see :ref:`Marshaling`.
+``marshal_schema`` is a Marshmallow schema that will be used marshal the return value of the function. `marshmallow.Schema.dump <http://marshmallow.readthedocs.io/en/latest/api_reference.html#marshmallow.Schema.dump>`_ will be called on the return value. ``marshal_schema`` can also be a dictionary mapping status codes to Marshmallow schemas - see :ref:`Marshaling`.

 The handler function should accept any arguments specified in ``rule``, just like a Flask view function.